ICRAR/ngas/doc/install.rst

 This procedure will create and bring up the required AWS instances, and perform a fabric system installation

-Several fabric variables (passed down via the ``--set`` command-line parameter) control the deployment:
+Several fabric variables control the deployment:

 * ``AWS_PROFILE``, defaults to ``NGAS``, indicates the profile to use when connecting to AWS.